-Serbia: Expansion of cross border capacities and national grid improvement25.
-September 2015. / News Serbia Energy
+Serbia: Expansion of cross border capacities and national grid improvement, News Serbia Energy

 To respond to the overloads detected in SEE region a list of new projects has been promoted.
 The overload of the line at the border between Bulgaria and Serbia, Bulgaria and Macedonia, as well as Romania and Serbia will be solved with two new projects – a double OHL line Sofia West (BG) – Niš 2 (RS) and the doubling of the existing 400 kV Đerdap 1 (RS) – Portile de Fier (RO).